PayU/openapi-validator-middleware/README.md

 Options currently supports:
 - `formats` - Array of formats that can be added to `ajv` configuration, each element in the array should include `name` and `pattern`.
-- `beautify`- Boolean that indicates if to beautify the errors, in this case it will create a string from the Ajv error.
+- `beautifyErrors`- Boolean that indicates if to beautify the errors, in this case it will create a string from the Ajv error.
     - Examples:
         - `query/limit should be <= 100` - query param
         - `path/petId should NOT be shorter than 3 characters` - path param not in format